What causes a red flag on a background check?

 Missing Relevant Past Jobs

 While falsifying experience on a CV is not a good idea, the contrary should also be avoided.
 Occasionally, job seekers will exclude relevant positions or experiences from their resumes.
-When job hunting, applicants want to present their best self, but the lack of suitable possibilities suggests they may want to conceal anything about those positions.
+When job hunting, applicants want to present their best selves, but the lack of suitable possibilities suggests they may want to conceal anything about those positions.

 The new employee may have a justification for the incomplete details, but it is advisable to consult these previous employers to acquire as many details as possible.1